rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 <br>
 ## Installing Our Existing Modifications

-The modifications described above were developed by Mohammad (Nabi) Nabizadeh and are collected in the `Nabi_HOOMDblue-extensions` folder [on Discovery](/09-Slurm-and-Disco.md).
+The modifications described above were developed by Mohammad (Nabi) Nabizadeh and are collected in the `Nabi_HOOMDblue_extensions` folder [on Discovery](/09-Slurm-and-Disco.md).
 As mentioned above, these modifications allow us to simulate attractive solid spheres, shear a system with Lees-Edwards boundary conditions, calculate particle interaction lifetimes, and output the decomposed stresses and shear stresses from a simulation.

 These file are written in C++.
 If you are new to C/C++, you will notice that there are `.cc` and `.h` files with the same names.
 A `.cc` file contains an implementation that is then called by the header (`.h`) file.
 Technically the `.cc` file is optional and everything can be included in the header, but the separation of a code into `.cc` and `.h` files is frequently considered best practice.
 You will need both the `.cc` and `.h` files to modify your version of HOOMD-blue.